 Introduction: This walk is a very relaxing walk, mostly along very well defined tracks.
-It had the bonus of providing a refreshment opportunity at the Askwith Arms, a Walkers are Welcome pub, until closing in the autumn of 2017.
-Hopefully it will reopen for 2019!
+It has the bonus of providing a refreshment opportunity at the Askwith Arms, a Walkers are Welcome pub, reopened in 2019!
 At various points there are great views south across and along the Wharfe valley and NW to Beamsley Beacon.
 Various wild flowers can be seen, especially along Hall Lane out of Askwith and there is a good chance of sight of red kites and curlews.
 This walk crosses Burley-in-Wharfedale’s stepping stones over the River Wharfe.
 It must be emphasised that these stones are only exposed when the river is low.
 The Wharfe rises (and falls) very quickly, so after any kind of major wet spell, they are likely to be under water.
 In these circumstances, do not attempt a crossing.
 At best the stones will be slippery and you will probably get wet.
 Worst case, you could be swept away!
 Good reason to have a bridge!
 If the stones are impassable, the walk can be done from the Askwith Arms.